vladkinoman/just-my-notes/books/best-computer-science-books.md

 **[CODE: THE HIDDEN LANGUAGE OF COMPUTER HARDWARE AND SOFTWARE](https://www.goodreads.com/book/show/44882.Code) BY CHARLES PETZOLD (legend!)**

+**[ALGORITHMS TO LIVE BY: THE COMPUTER SCIENCE OF HUMAN DECISIONS](https://www.goodreads.com/book/show/25666050-algorithms-to-live-by) BY BRIAN CHRISTIAN, TOM GRIFFITHS (IN THIS BOOK THE AUTHORS EXPLAIN FAMOUS ALGORITHMS IN REAL WORLD CONTEXT; LEGEND!)**

+> Found a nice review [here](https://www.goodreads.com/review/show/2451098052?book_show_action=true&from_review_page=1).
+Here are the notes from this review, which are the notes from the book:
+>
+> (1) Optimal Stopping
+> (2) Old people don't lose memory - they have so much of it that it slows their system.
+> (3) Procrastination can be seen as an efficient scheduling problem with wrong priority.
+> (4) Predictive Models - Gaussian, Power Law, Erlang
+> (5) Over-fitting - "It really is true that a company will build whatever the CEO decides to measure".
+> (6) Penalize complexity - Occam's Razor Principle
+> (7) "A bit of conservative, a certain bias in favor of history, can buffer us against the boom and bust cycle of fads"
+>
+> (8)Over-fitting Examples - Military Training, taste buds
+> (9) Early Stopping - Appropriate for Uncertainty
+> (10) "The prefect is the enemy of the good."
+> (11) Continuous Relaxation for discrete optimization.
+> (12) Lagrangian Relaxation - "You don't HAVE to obey the law.
+There are consequences to everything and you get to decide whether you want to face those.
+>
+> (13) Random Sampling - Miller Rabin Primality Test
+> (14) Charity - GiveDirectly uses random samples of review
+> (15) Bloom filters for search engine crawls.
+> (16) Simulated Annealing - Random restart hill climbing.
+> (17) Randomness - heart of creativity?
+> (18) Networking - Circuit Switching -> Packet Switching
+> (19) Exponential backoff
+> (20) AIMD - Additive Increase Multiplicative Decrease, TCP's Sawtooth
+> (21) Game Theory - Price of Anarchy.
+Selfish routing only has 4/3 as it's price of Anarchy that's how internet is working fine (infact 33% close to optimal).
+>
+> (22) Price of Anarchy is very high in case of Prisoner's Dilemma.
+> (23) Tragedy of Commons - Pollution, Climate Change, Number of Vacations employees use etc.,
+> (24) Game Theory - Information Cascade.
+> (25) Vickrey Auction

+**[The Self-Taught Programmer: The Definitive Guide to Programming Professionally](https://www.goodreads.com/book/show/37859274-the-self-taught-programmer) by Cory Althoff (amazing!)**

+**[Discrete Mathematics and Its Applications](https://www.goodreads.com/book/show/1800803.Discrete_Mathematics_and_Its_Applications) by Kenneth H. Rosen (found this one on my GoogleDrive; amazing!)**

+[Discrete Mathematics with Applications](https://www.goodreads.com/book/show/478566.Discrete_Mathematics_with_Applications) by Susanna S. Epp (found this one on my GoogleDrive; good!)

+[Discrete Mathematics for Computing](https://www.goodreads.com/book/show/28790.Discrete_Mathematics_for_Computing) by Rod Haggarty (found this one on my GoogleDrive; good)

 Computer Science [1](https://bitbucket.org/chrisbourke/computersciencei/raw/44fb9b39be3221dc02c1b5d0712f9b9f03260e46/ComputerScienceOne.pdf), [2](http://cse.unl.edu/~cbourke/ComputerScienceTwo.pdf), [3](http://cse.unl.edu/~cbourke/ComputerScienceThree.pdf) by Dr. Chris Bourke (free books *in process*)

 [A Mathematical Theory of Communication](https://archive.org/details/bstj27-4-623) by Claude E.Shannon (free book)